Encoder-Only Image Registration: Experiments Results

 \subsubsection{Limitations}

 EOIR has two main limitations.
 First, while EOIR achieves high accuracy and efficiency in mono-modal registration, its performance on multi-modal data is less effective.
 This occurs because the three-layer convolutional encoder, designed to linearize intensities and harmonize local contrast, lacks the capacity to learn cross-modal feature invariance \cite{wang2023robust}, which requires deeper networks to capture larger contextual regions.
 For example, when applied to the ThoraxCBCT dataset \cite{hugo2017longitudinal} (registering pre-therapeutic FBCT to low-dose CBCT), EOIR achieves a Dice score of 45\%.
-Replacing the encoder with a full U-Net (while retaining the EOIR framework) increases Dice to 56\%, validating the framework’s generalizability but highlighting the three-layer encoder’s trade-off between harmonization capacity and efficiency.
+Replacing the encoder with a full U-Net (while retaining the EOIR framework) increases Dice to 56\%, validating the framework’s generalizability but highlighting the three-layer encoder’s trade-off between harmonization capacity and efficiency (details can be found in Table XII in the Appendix).
+For complex multi-modality image registration, EOIR can also incorporate a more powerful encoder (e.g. encoder from foundation models) to tackle this challenge.

 Second, EOIR shows diminished effectiveness when processing images that have fine-grained features, for example, lung nodules or retinal vessels.
 The reason lies in the feature pyramid design, which incorporates spatial downsampling.
 During this downsampling procedure, small structures like lung nodules or retinal vessels can be gradually reduced in prominence or even lost.
-As a result, at certain pyramid level $i$, the feature pyramid scheme is likely to miss objects with a largest diagonal dimension smaller than \(2^{(i - 1)}\) voxels.
+Therefore, at certain pyramid level $i$, the feature pyramid scheme is likely to miss objects with a largest diagonal dimension smaller than \(2^{(i - 1)}\) voxels.
 Even if the displacement of these small objects may exceed their own size, this results in relatively poorer performance compared to cascaded methods.